 The Authority will require families to provide only the information needed to determine the family's placement on the waiting list(s).
-If the family cannot verify their preference status upon initial eligibility, they will be returned to the waiting list(s) in a non-preference category.
+If the family cannot verify their preference status upon initial eligibility, they will be returned to the waiting list(s) in a non- preference category.

-Once the preference is verified, or if the Authority is pulling families in a non-preference eategory from the waiting list(s), the Familiesfamily will be required to provide all of the information necessary to establish eligibility of assistance, including verification of preference, if applicable, during a scheduled eligibility interview waiting list(s).
-If a family claiming a preference the family cannot verify their preference status upon at the initial eligibility interview or up to fifteen (15) days thereafter, they will be returned to the waiting list(s) in a non-preference category.
+Once the preference is verified, or if the Authority is pulling families in a non-preference category from the waiting list(s), the family will be required to provide all of the information necessary to establish eligibility of assistance during a scheduled eligibility interview waiting list(s).